 Step 6: Open Trash and right-click on the files above to choose Delete Immediately.

-Note: To delete logs and other cache files on your Mac, repeat the steps above and replace "~/Library/" with "/Library/Caches" and "~/Library/Logs" when type in.
+Note: To delete logs and other cache files on your Mac, repeat the steps above and replace "~/Library/" with "/Library/Caches" and "~/Library/Logs" when typing in.

 Sometimes, you download a new app and install it by dragging it to the Applications folder.
-But you forget to remove installation file or package which will remain on the disk and taking up for space.
+But you forget to remove the installation file or package which will remain on the disk and take up space.
 Here is how to delete it.